Data Sources and Methodology

 • Percent urban population of total population[4]

-IFPRI (2015) and HLPE (2017) also used agriculture value added per worker, share of dietary energy from staples, and urbanization in their typologies – the only new indicator added for the dashboard typology was supermarkets per 100,000 population.
-Supermarkets influence how supply chains are organized and how consumers shop for food, therefore, this indicator was considered a critical gap to fill.
+IFPRI (2015) and HLPE (2017) also used agriculture value added per worker, share of dietary energy from staples, and urbanization in their typologies — the only new indicator added for the FSD typology was supermarkets per 100,000 population.
+Supermarkets influence how supply chains are organized and how people shop for food; therefore, this indicator was thought to fill a critical gap.

 151 countries were included in the typology, those for which there was no missing data across the four typology indicators.
 For each of these indicators, countries were ranked from highest to lowest, under the hypothesis that higher values were associated with more “modern” food systems, and lower values more “traditional” food systems.
 The ranking was inverted in the case of the share of dietary energy from cereals, roots, and tubers, which is theorized to be lower in more modern food systems.